 Adaptation A behavior or characteristic that helps a plant or animal survive.
 Carnivore An animal that primarily eats other animals.
 Consumer An organism that obtains its energy by eating other organisms.
 Deciduous A plant that sheds its leaves seasonally.
 Decomposer An organism that obtains its energy by breaking down waste products and dead organisms.
 Diurnal Primarily awake and active during the day (e.g., lizard, hawk, squirrel).
 Ecosystem An area with living and nonliving things that interact.
 All components are linked together through energy flow and nutrient cycling.
 Erosion The transport of rock by forces such as wind and water.
 Evergreen A plant that retains some of its leaves throughout the year.
 Geology The study of the Earth, its structure, history, and the forces that affect it.
 Habitat The area where an animal naturally lives.
 It must include food, water, shelter, and space suitable to the animal's needs.
 Herbivore An animal that primarily eats plants.
 Hypothesis A testable educated guess, explanation, or answer to a question.
 Igneous Rock Rock formed by the cooling and hardening of magma.
 Interdependence The concept that everything in an ecosystem is related to everything else.
 Metamorphic Rock Rock changed by heat and pressure.
 Nocturnal Primarily awake and active during the night (e.g., owl, bobcat).
 Photosynthesis The process by which organisms, including green plants, utilize sunlight, carbon dioxide, and water to produce their own food.
 Plate Tectonics The theory that the Earth's crust is divided into plates that move.
-Plate Tectonics Producer The theory that the Earth's crust is divided into plates that move.
-An organism (usually a green plant) that produces its own food.
+Producer An organism (usually a green plant) that produces its own food.
+Sedimentary Rock Sediment that is transported, deposited in water, then compressed into rock.
+Weathering The process of breaking down rock by mechanical and chemical forces such as water, oxidation, and growing plants.